S3verity/Discord-Promo-Generator/README.md

 # ⚠️ Disclaimer
 - Do not skid or I will personally file a DMCA takedown and a lawsuit against you.
 Basically a cease and desist :)
 - This will no longer be working after December 2023 and the codes will last until June 2024 if you are lucky
+- ⭐ Star the repository and follow me on Github

 # ⚙️ Installation
 Run this prompt via your terminal/path